Learn

 – Method: Conservative dosing, preventative approach

-– Timeline: Best started in 30s-40s before significant aging
+– Timeline: Best started in 30s-40s before significant ageing

-– Example: Small anti-wrinkle dose, no filler, minimal visible change **Refreshed Enhancement (Natural-Plus)**
+– Example: Small wrinkle dose, no volume treatment, minimal visible change **Refreshed Enhancement (Natural-Plus)**

-– Goal: Address visible aging, restore previous appearance
+– Goal: Address visible ageing, restore previous appearance

 – Results: People think “they look great” without knowing why